- Copyright Registration/Timestamp Services

 However, a successful publicist or publicity firm can be extremely expensive–often, several thousand dollars a month–and there’s no guarantee that there’ll be a return on your investment.
 It’s also very hard to tell what works and what doesn’t.
 You may find yourself at the end of the experience with no idea whether the money you just spent made a difference–or if it did, how much difference.

 If you do decide to hire a publicist, choose one with a verifiable track record of successful campaigns.
 Don’t take the publicist at his word: contact some of his clients to see if they’re happy, and to find out what the publicist did for them.
-Look for a publicist who has experience promoting books like yours–he or she is more likely to know what kinds of magazines, review and interview venues, etc. to approach.
+Look for a publicist who has experience promoting books like yours–she is more likely to know what kinds of magazines, review and interview venues, etc. to approach.
 Request samples of the publicist’s materials, so you can assess quality.
 Ask around.
 If you know other writers, or are a member of a professional writers’ group, you may be able to get recommendations or helpful advice.